Week 3 - Data Structures & Testing

 Generic Swap Method

-Implement the swap method in the below Java code such that the method swaps 2 array elements by their index.
+Implement the swap method in the Java code below so that the method swaps two list elements by their index.

 <T> void swap(List<T> list, int index1, int index2) {